lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 Piper and generalization is related to what I am doing with my random sample evidence because I am openly and perversely choosing insufficient, limited, arbitrary evidence and trying to see what I can make of it anyway.

-It’s partly
+In that light it seems like what I am saying might be ‘look--- I can achieve a plausible generalization even with bad evidence, suggesting that all work in the field is mere charlatanry!’ but I actually want to do something like ‘look--- this works, suggesting that we haven’t successfully defined what ‘good evidence’ is.’
+The idea of the random sample is that I really do expect ‘1790s-ness’ to appear in *all* of 1790s lit; if I decide that the 1790s are ‘about’, for example, a gendered renegotiation of capitalism, then that aboutness will appear in anything I pick.
+But when I say it that way I get back to the circularity/always-already of close reading...

+The first story is by Oliver Goldsmith and takes more than a page before its “joke” becomes entirely evident.
+Reading this short story it becomes easier to see the Vicar of Wakefield as also having a comic bent to its sheer quantity of miseries.....
+Though I still feel like there is some real sincerity there (as indeed there is some sincerity in The Disabled Solder in its implicit social critique)

+A few pieces indicate their sources - Goldsmith is a selling point on the title page, and a few on the inside indicate that they are taken from the spectator, but others don’t.
+How much piracy was involved?

+All six of the works which have some kind of authorship attribution are advertised on the title page.
+There are three other pieces advertised on the title page which don’t have a specific author mentioned in the text: Parish-Jobbing, Character of a Sot, and The Cards Spiritualized (which does name the soldier supposedly responsible, Richard Middleton, in the body of the piece).
+This reinforces the idea that the pieces named on the title page are expected to be somewhat familiar to readers.

+Everything advertised on the title page is at least a full page long.
+Everything not advertised is a half-page.
+(This also means of course that everything with an author is at least a full page long.)
+Since many of the half-page pieces are inserted to make up space after the end of one of these longer pieces, this suggests that the half-page jokes are somewhat interchangeable filler.

 This dissertation has been centrally concerned with textual selection.
 In this final chapter, I wish to experiment with a perverse and speculative form of textual selection: true randomness.
 The value of speculative computing, as a methodology in a liminal space between the humanities and computer science, lies in its ability to be useless in a thought-provoking way.
 Of course one would not seriously suggest that we study literary history through texts chosen at random... but what would happen if we did it anyway?
 To write this chapter, I used a random number generator to choose \[X\] texts from the ESTC. \[LITERARY BLUF - last thing to write\]